oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 ## Other Desired Features

-TODO
+### ~~Consider Using Keyboard Modifier Keys~~

-1. Consider using keyboard modifier keys to add functionality (such as pressing 'shift' to show available targets for the current terminal position). *Okay, I've considered; bad idea for touchpad devices like smart phones.*
+~~Consider using keyboard modifier keys to add functionality (such as pressing 'shift' to show available targets for the current terminal position).~~ *Okay, I've considered; bad idea for touchpad devices like smart phones.*

+### Attempt to improve Haskell integration with VSCode

+Although I have all these Haskell plug-ins installed, much of the functionality doesn't seem to be working.
+Would be worth a go-around to try to make it better.

+Also would be good to write up.

+### Update Naming

+Although I appreciate the original author's coding skill and design, I don't agree w/ his cryptic naming, especially because I think it make comprehension more challenging for newbie coders.

+Also, I think he truncated name lengths to make code formatting line up.

 ### Upon randomizing the deal, immediately save it